Session: Why Axis2: The Future of Web Services

 Session: Cosmo and CalDAV: Open Source, Standards-based Calendar Sharing

 Lisa Dusseault is a development manager and standards architect at the Open Source Applications Foundation, where she's involved in the Chandler, Cosmo and Scooby projects.
 Previously, Lisa came from Xythos, an Internet startup where she was development manager for four years.
 She has also been an IETF contributor on various Internet applications protocols for eight years now, and continues to do this kind of work at OSAF.
-She co-chairs the IETF IMAP extensions and CALSIFY (Calendaring and Scheduling Standards Simplification) Working Groups.
+She co-chairs the IETF IMAP extensions and CALSIFY a> (Calendaring and Scheduling Standards Simplification) Working Groups.
 She is also the author of a book on WebDAV and co-author of CalDAV, an open and interoperable protocol for calendar access and sharing.

 Sessions: Behind the Scenes of the Apache Software Foundation (Part 1), Behind the Scenes of the Apache Software Foundation (Part 2), Panel: Inside Apache